 When it comes to the tweens and teens, they’re usually capable of handling most of their own packing and sorting.
 This will be a big weighted lifted off your shoulders.

-They might need your help with a few miscellaneous decisions, so remain available and become involved if need be.
+They might need your help with a few miscellaneous decisions and packing fragile items, so remain available and become involved if need be.
 However, for the most part, you can give them their space and let them handle the majority of the packing.